NoraYUuu/tp/docs/UserGuide.md

 ### 3.1 Add student/tuition class
 #### Adding a student: `add` | `a`
-As a tutor, you can add a student with his/her specified information such as name, phone number, email and address.
+You can add a student with his/her specified information such as name, phone number, email and address.

 <div markdown="span" class="alert alert-primary" markdown = "1">:bulb: **Tip:**
 [Read more on the requirements of the various parameters used.](#4-additional-command-format-information)
 </div>

+Usage scenario:
+* You want to register a new student who wants to enrol in one of your classes.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [r/REMARK]`